hughlaw/themilldunfanaghy/src/pages/index.md

           roomImageAlt: The bed in the Figart room
       roomName: Figart
       soText: Single occupancy from €75
-    - price: From €60 per person
+    - price: From €60 per person Bed and Breakfast
       roomHighlights:
         - 137.5 sq feet
         - Double bed with ensuite shower